 Bell Labs was the first to discover that spoken word patterns and sounds could be identified and characteristics examined to identify the individual who made them.
 This has been a very important advancement in forensic science because the potential to assist law enforcement is well worth the effort it takes to defend the proponents and practitioners.
-Audio forensics is sometimes referred to by some as a ?junk science.?
-After over 25 years of examining, editing and clarifying audio recordings, I can attest to and scientifically prove that voice identification and audio authentication comprise an exacting science that has huge benefit to the courts, law enforcement agencies and businesses.
+Audio forensics is sometimes referred to by some as junk science.
+After over 25 years of examining, editing, and clarifying audio recordings, I can attest to and scientifically prove that voice identification and audio authentication comprise an exacting science that has huge benefits to the courts, law enforcement agencies, and businesses.

 In the following article, I will describe what works and does not work for two of the main activities of audio forensic experts: voice identification and audio authentication.
 I will also review and break down the steps and processes I employ and explain why I believe audio forensics is a valuable tool in litigation.

 I have been retained for dozens of court cases, as well as by corporations, to analyze and help explain various aspects of audio evidence in one form or another.
 Some situations required that I find the truth about the source of a threatening voice, like a bomb threat called into 911 or a sexually harassing voicemail left on a victim’s phone.

 Other cases involved defendants trying to validate or disqualify a pre-recorded audio confession.
 Evidentiary audio recordings all have one thing in common: they needed an experienced audio forensic expert to review and either qualify (validate) or disqualify the evidence.
 My job as an audio forensic expert is to determine the recording’s authenticity or to identify the person’s voice.